General Industry

 At the time of initial assignment to an area where the employee is likely to be exposed above the AL at least 30 days/year

-- Work and comprehensive medical history, including smoking history
+- Work and comprehensive medical history including smoking history

 - Posterior-anterior chest X-ray (14×17-inch)

-- A sputum cytology examination
+- Sputum cytology examination

-- Other examinations the physician believes appropriate
+- Other tests the physician deems appropriate [8 CCR 5214(n)(2)]

 Interval-based while covered — NOT result-triggered.
 Frequency depends on a covered-status risk tier (age/tenure), not on a prior abnormal result.